 To execute hill sprints, find a steeper hill with a 7 to 10% grade.
 Stand at the bottom and, from a standing start, sprint up the hill as fast as you can.
 Land on the balls of your feet and pump your arms like a sprinter.
-The sprint is designed to be at maximum effort, so don’t go over fifteen seconds.
-Siz to 10 reps of 10 to 12 seconds is ideal.
+The sprint is designed to be at maximum effort, so don’t go over 15 seconds.
+Six to 10 reps of 10 to 12 seconds is ideal.
 Walk slowly and gently back down the hill, rest until you are completely recovered, then begin the next repeat.

 Strides, or 4 to 8 accelerations of 15 to 20 seconds in duration, can be added on to easy runs.
 Ease into the stride over the first 5 seconds, reach 90-95% of max speed for 10 seconds, and then decelerate the last 5 seconds.
 These strides will help you improve your running form and develop the neuromuscular system for more efficient running and a faster finish.

-Finally, be proactive in regard to potential injuries and stop them before they become serious.
+Finally, be proactive in regards to potential injuries and stop them before they become serious.
 Heating before a run, performing a quick set of dynamic stretches during the warmup, and icing after a run are quick and easy ways to stay injury-free.

 One of my favorite methods to proactively treat injuries is to take ice baths after my hardest workouts.
 The Cochrane Collaboration, a nonprofit organization of scientists and doctors who support evidence-based medicine, reviewed the major studies on ice baths and found that there was evidence that following intense exercise, cold water immersion reduced muscle soreness over the next several days.
-Simply immerse your lower body in a bath tub that is between 50-59 degrees Fahrenheit for 10 to 15 minutes.
+Simply immerse your lower body in a bathtub that is between 50-59 degrees for 10 to 15 minutes.

 I also recommend heating any troublesome areas before running to improve blood flow to the area.
 While you don’t need to heat before every run, definitely take the time to warm up if you’re even the slightest bit tight or sore, especially if it’s a typical trouble spot.

 Coach Jay Johnson is a big advocate of the lunge matrix as a dynamic and specific way to warm up your muscles and prepare them for all types of runs.
-Likewise, many runners have benefited from including active isolated stretching before or after their runs.
-Regardless of which method you prefer, adding a dynamic warmup only takes about 5 minutes and can significantly reduce your injury rates.
+Likewise, many runners have benefited from active isolated stretching before or after their runs.
+Regardless of which method you prefer, adding a dynamic warmup only takes about 5 minutes and can significantly reduce your injury rate.